exercism/jq/concepts/recursion/about.md

 Consider the implementation of `fibonacci` implemented above.
 The recursive case calls itself twice.
 The last action that the function needs to perform is addition.
-Since the last action is not a call to itself, hat function is recursive, but not _tail recursive_.
+Since the last action is not a call to itself, that function is recursive, but not tail recursive.

-Some languages implement a "tail call optimization", such that the tail call can _reuse_ the current stack frame instead of having to add a new frame to the [call stack][wiki-call-stack].
+Some languages implement "tail call optimization", such that the tail call can reuse the current stack frame instead of having to add a new frame to the [call stack][wiki-call-stack].
 This can have performance benefits above guarding against the dreaded [stack overflow][wiki-stack-overflow].

 `jq` does implement tail call optimization, _but only for 0-arity functions_.